Metal carbonyl: Direct reaction of metal with carbon monoxide

 Nickel tetracarbonyl is formed with carbon monoxide already at 80 °C and atmospheric pressure, finely divided iron reacts at temperatures between 150 and 200 °C and a carbon monoxide pressure of 50–200 bar.
 Other metal carbonyls are prepared by less direct methods.

 Reduction of metal salts and oxides

-Some metal carbonyls are prepared by the reduction of metal halides in the presence of high pressure of carbon monoxide.
+Many metal carbonyls are prepared by reductive carbonylation.
+This method entails the reduction of metal halides in the presence of carbon monoxide, often at high pressures.
 A variety of reducing agents are employed, including copper, aluminum, hydrogen, as well as metal alkyls such as triethylaluminium.
 Illustrative is the formation of chromium hexacarbonyl from anhydrous chromium(III) chloride in benzene with aluminum as a reducing agent, and aluminum chloride as the catalyst: